 - For basic authentication, the username and password

-- For a certificate with a private key:
+- For a certificate:

 - The CA-signed certificate as a PEM file